jannefi/vasco/README.md

 ```
 ### About partial xmatch coverage

 Partial xmatch coverage is expected near survey edges and does not indicate a pipeline error.
 This can happen with either PS1 or Gaia CDS.
 If any of the tile coordinates are outside PS1 AND Gaia coverage, the tile will be ignored downstream.
 If the coordinates are within PS1 or Gaia, but not both, the tile will be included in downstream.
-The effect on the science results is in any case negligible, especially after NeoWISE filtering.
+The effect on the science results is in any case negligible.

 ### Cleaning Up Non-POSS-I and Empty Tile Folders